Skip to content

 Here are some handy tips to help you maximise your airline rewards:

-Consider airlines you’re most likely to use
+Think about which airlines you’re most likely to use

-When choosing the right travel rewards credit card for you, make sure it’s connected with airlines you’re most likely to use.
+When choosing the right travel rewards credit card for you, make sure it’s connected with the airlines you’re most likely to use.

-Utilise the welcome bonus
+Take advantage of the welcome bonus

 Many credit cards with air miles offer an introductory bonus.
 For example, new customers may get bonus points by spending over a certain amount in the first three months of opening an account.